Haute Route – Verbier – Zermatt – Private Group

 Day 1 – Monday.
 Verbier – Cabane du Prafleuri

-We ski down the Glacier de Prafleuri to our destination for the night.
-The Prafleuri hut 2662m.
+We ski down the Glacier de Prafleuri to our destination for the night—the Prafleuri hut located in a beautiful setting at 2662m of altitude.

 6-7h – ▼1400m ski down, ▲ 560m tour up